Bridging the gap between academia and (global) public policy

 As PPE course leader, I plan to help students focus on real-world challenges and how best to address them, from early on.
 (I don’t think it’s ever too early to start reflecting on and thinking up solutions).

-This event will focus on how academia can not only prepare one for an elusive future practical career, but actually enable students participate in meaningful mini-projects, e.g. academic clinics, practice-focused research and the like, which will effectively enhance their employability prospects.
+This event will focus on how academia can not only prepare students theoretically for their future careers, but actually enable them participate in meaningful mini-projects, such as academic clinics, practice-focused research and the like, which will effectively enhance their employability prospects.

 We look forward to seeing you there!

 The event will be chaired by Dr Ana-Maria Pascal, Course Leader for the BA (Hons) Philosophy, Politics and Economics.

 Joanne Bauer is Senior Researcher, Business and Human Rights Program and Adjunct Professor at the School of International and Public Affairs.
 She co-leads the Teaching Business and Human Rights Forum based at Columbia University and involving more than 260 faculty at 180 institutions in more than 30 countries.
 Bauer is editor of Forging Environmentalism: Justice, Livelihood and Contested Environments (ME Sharpe, 2006), and co-editor of The East Asian Challenge for Human Rights (Cambridge University Press, 1999).
 Bauer is also Senior Fellow, Melbourne University Law School and an adviser and consultant to a number of non-profits and projects, including Inclusive Development International, Accountability Counsel, Oxfam America, and Business & Human Rights Resource Centre.